argonne-lcf/oci-howto/2_oci_compute_infrastructure.md

 172.16.48.244: GPU-4341
 ```

+## Storage

 All nodes have a common shared file system /config, /home and /fss and varying sizes of local SSDs.
+/home and /fss can be used to stage data.

+You can copy data to node-local SSDs as needed too.
+This is at /mnt/localdisk

-Note the common shared file system is NFS and not lustre
+Note the common shared file system, /home and /fss are NFS and not lustre

 ```
 kaushik@super-ant-login:~$ clush  -w 172.16.48.190,172.16.0.225,172.16.0.59,172.16.48.244 'df -h'